jrgkraus/abap-ui-tools/README.md

 ## Manipulate screen fields in PBO

-Instead of using `loop at screen.`, you can now use the following calls to influence on the screen behaviour
+Instead of using `loop at screen.`, you can now use the following calls to influence on the screen behaviour.
+The following examples are based on a class that inheritates from ZCL_UITOOLS

     " hide a field by group or name group( 'GR1' )->hide( ).